-(Roback et al., 2018).
-Although the 2015 earthquake did not result in significant valley blocking due to landsliding that can result in large LLOFs, the total volume of co-seismic landsliding scales with earthquake magnitude (Marc et al., 2016) and hence LLOFs might be more likely following earthquakes with magnitudes larger than Gorkha.
-Great earthquakes (≥ Mw 8.0) in the Himalaya susceptible to trigger large volumes of landsliding beyond what was observed during Gorkha have estimated recurrence times of 750 to 1000 years (Bollinger et al., 2014; Sapkota et al., 2013).
-If great earthquakes had a large likelihood to trigger widespread LLOFs (as would be required to explain the emplacement of boulders and valley fills in two to three
+- 420 result in large LLOFs, the total volume of coseismic landsliding scales with earthquake magnitude (Marc et al., 2016) and hence LLOFs might be more likely following earthquakes with magnitudes larger than Gorkha.
+Great earthquakes (> Mw 8.0) in the Himalaya susceptible to trigger large volumes of landsliding beyond what was observed during Gorkha have estimated recurrence times of 750 to 1000 years (Bollinger et al., 2014; Sapkota et al., 2013).
+If great earthquakes had a large likelihood to trigger widespread LLOFs (as would be required to explain the emplacement of boulders and valley fills in two to three - 425 valleys), we would expect the central Himalayan valleys to be strewn with boulders of younger and possibly more diverse ages owing to the geologically frequent recurrence interval of such events.

-- valleys), we would expect the central Himalayan valleys to be strewn with boulders of younger and possibly more diverse ages owing to the geologically frequent recurrence interval of such events.
-Larger events, such as the possibility for ≥ Mw 9.0 earthquakes, with a suggested recurrence interval of >800 years along the entire Himalayan arc (Stevens and Avouac, 2016), could also trigger rare and large LLOFs.
-However, large hillslope failures and valley fills have been shown to occur for lower earthquake magnitudes as well (e.g. Schwanghart et al., 2016a), and other controls on landslide initiation are likely important. - 445 (≥ Mw 9.0) events.
 Furthermore, the likelihood of an earthquake triggering LLOFs in two to three valleys during the same event is small.
-While earthquake-triggered LLOFs cannot be excluded (and have been proposed for other catastrophic valley fills; Schwanghart et al., 2016a), we do not favour this explanation for the emplacement of the boulders that are the focus of this investigation.
+While earthquake-triggered LLOFs cannot be entirely excluded (and have been proposed for other catastrophic valley fills; Schwanghart et al., 2016a), we do not favour this explanation for the emplacement of the boulders that are the focus of this investigation.